AntonGulak/trueNFTCollection/README.md

 ![image](https://user-images.githubusercontent.com/55970327/146723175-a40114b5-ed5d-440e-ba80-8a872828004f.png)

  <li> Then you can upload root icon to ipfs and save url onchain.
-For more detailed information, see the section ""  </li>
+For more detailed information, see the section "Load to IPFS" </li>

 ![image](https://user-images.githubusercontent.com/55970327/146723807-37498ea8-2eb0-4506-9511-d523fcaf7ff0.png)